fieserWolF/ditheridoo/README.md

 **Dither me like one of your French girls.**

 Ditheridoo is a multicolor bitmap editor for Commodore 64.
-It runs on 64 bit versions of Linux, MacOS and Windows.
+It runs on 64 bit versions of Linux, MacOS, Windows and other systems supported by Python.

 # Why Ditheridoo?